kelray/Qt-Geolocator/ReadMe.md

-This is a simple demo desktop application in Qt to geolocate using a USB GPS and display your current location on the map.
+This is a simple demo desktop application in Qt to acquire your current location from a USB GPS module and display it on the map.
 The application uses QMap library for map graphics: https://github.com/bbglab/qmap

 A screenshot of the application: